nabilLearns/Diambra-Arena-Bot/README.md

 # RL Agent Plays Dead or Alive ++
-ECE324 Course Project
+ECE324 Course Project <br>
-Code for the Deep Q Learning Model can be found in the test_agent.py and custom_dqn files.
+Code for the Deep Q Learning Model can be found in dqn_agent.py.
 PPO_template.ipynb contains the PPO RL model.

 ## Setup
 ```